 Market and Model

-There are three trim levels to choose from - 'SE', 'SEL' and 'R-Line' - and the usual saloon and estate body styles.
-Prices start at around £28,000, running up to around £40,000 and there's an £1,855 premium if you want the estate.
+There are three trim levels to choose from - 'SE Nav', 'SEL' and 'R-Line' - and the usual saloon and estate body styles.
+Prices start at around £28,000, running up to around £42,000 and there's a premium of just over £1,500 if you want the estate.
 As before, there's the transmission choice of either a 6-speed manual gearbox or a 7-speed DSG auto, the self-shifter standardised further up the range.
 All variants are well equipped, even entry 'SE' derivatives featuring full-LED headlights.

 'SEL' examples can be identified by their 17-inch 'Nivelle' alloy wheels, and also offer Vienna leather seats, the Discover Navigation system with an 8-inch colour screen and Voice Control.
 SEL cars also have tinted rear windows and silver roof rails for the Estate.
 'R-Line' trim brings 18-inch 'Monterrey' alloy wheels, sports suspension, an R-Line exterior styling pack and Nappa leather front sport seats embroidered with the R-Line logo.
 There are also stainless steel pedals, 3Zone climate control and black roof lining, while keyless entry and an easy open boot also feature as standard on this top trim level.
 The Plug-in hybrid GTE version and the SUV-style 'Alltrack' estate variant get their own specific trim specs.